P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

     - Commando Blake has to attack the base from the front to lure away guards
     - Commando Blake has to sneak past defences and capture Prince Tybalt
     - Commando Blake must not loose base
+    - When Commando Blake reaches Prince Tybalt, a trap is revealed, and he is captured

 #### Jade Twilight Campaign - Hard Diplomacy
 To be designed.